prudhvikakkunuri/Amazon-Transportation-data-analysis/README.md

 # Amazon-Transportation-data-analysis

 ## Project Summary:
-Here’s how you can quantify this project to make it even more impactful for your resume:

 1. **Built and Analyzed a Dataset of 200+ Records:** Created and managed a relational database with over 200 rows of data across four tables (`Orders`, `Transportation`, `Carriers`, and `Customers`), using SQL to simulate Amazon's order transportation system.